 Michael Beach | Dan Molinari

 Born and raised in the rough inner city Roxbury area of Boston, Beach was an athlete who never expected to be an actor.
-After performing in a few high school plays, he auditioned for, got accepted to and later graduated from the prestigious Juilliard School Of Drama in NYC.
+After performing in a few high school plays, he auditioned for, got accepted by, and later graduated from the prestigious Juilliard School Of Drama in New York City.
 For the past thirty years, Beach has worked with many acclaimed actors, producers and directors on 50 Feature Films and hundreds of hours of Television.

 Nick Searcy | Mike Cohan

 A consistent presence in film and television for over 25 years, Nick Searcy has starred in independent films as well as studio blockbusters, including Moneyball, The Last Song, The Ugly Truth, The Dead Girl, Runaway Jury, Cast Away, Head Of State, and Fried Green Tomatoes, among others.
 In 2018, he appeared in two Academy Award Best Picture nominees, 3 Billboards Outside Ebbing, Missouri, and the Best Picture winner, The Shape Of Water.